English versions

 6. Equity and efficiency in all aspects of this work

-Preprint citation: Lavis JN, Grimshaw JM, Stewart R, Elliott J, Moy W, Meerpohl JJ on behalf of the contributing authors.
-SHOW ME the evidence: Features of an approach to reliably getting research evidence to those who need it.
-Hamilton: Global Commission on Evidence to Address Societal Challenges; 4 September 2024.
+Citation: Lavis JN, Grimshaw JM, Stewart R, Elliott J, Moy W, Meerpohl JJ on behalf of the contributing authors.
+SHOW ME the evidence: Features of an approach to reliably deliver research evidence to those who need it.
+Hamilton: Global Commission on Evidence to Address Societal Challenges; 14 November 2024.

 Contents from Update 2024